Bangkok Survival Guide

-Chalachol: Siam Center, Amarin Plaza, Terminal 21, Central Rama 9, Thonglor.
+Chalachol: Siam Center, Amarin Plaza, Terminal 21, Central Rama 9,.

 Opening Hours: 11.00-20.00 daily.

 Moga is a more upmarket chain of hairdressers with Japanese and Korean stylists as well as Thai.
-Prices start at 1500 baht for a cut, wash and blow dry.
-Other treatments such as coloring, straightening and perms are more expensive.
+Prices start at 1500 baht for a cut, wash, and blow-dry.
+Other treatments such as coloring, straightening, and perms are more expensive.
 Service is first class here with good English speakers.
-Moga run their own hairdressing academy.
+Moga runs its own hairdressing academy.

-Moga: Siam Paragon 2nd floor, Central World 2nd [email protected] Isetan, 3rd [email protected] Zen, EmQuartier 4th floor, Emporium 1st floor, Central Embassy 4th floor.
+Moga: Siam Paragon 2nd floor, Central World 2nd floor@Isetan, 3rd floor@ Zen, EmQuartier 4th floor, Emporium 1st floor, Central Embassy 4th floor.